Seanad Éireann: Composition

+Election

-The general election for the Seanad must occur not later than 90 days after the dissolution of Dáil Éireann.
-The election occurs under the system of proportional representation by means of the single transferable vote (in the panel constituencies each vote counts as 1000, allowing fractions of votes to be more easily transferred).
+The general election for the Seanad occurs after a Dáil general election and not later than 90 days after the dissolution of the preceding Dáil.
+The election occurs under the system of proportional representation by means of the single transferable vote.
 Membership is open to all Irish citizens over 21, but a senator cannot also be a member of Dáil Éireann.
-However, as stated above, nomination to vocational panel seats is restricted; nomination in the university constituencies requires signatures of 10 graduates.
+As stated above, nomination to vocational panel is restricted; nomination in the university constituencies requires signatures of 10 graduates.
+The Taoiseach's nominations are made after the elected seats have been filled.

-In the case of vacancies in the vocational panels, the electorate in the by-election consists of Oireachtas members only.
-Vacancies to the university seats are filled by the full electorate in that constituency.
+In the case of casual vacancies in the vocational panels, the electorate in the by-election consists of Oireachtas members only.
+Vacancies to the university seats are filled by the full electorate in that constituency until March 2025, after which vacancies will be filled through a list system.

-Members of the 26th Seanad (2020–)
+Members of the 27th Seanad (2025–)

 Powers

 The powers of Seanad Éireann are modelled loosely on those of the British House of Lords.
 It is intended to play an advisory and revising role rather than to be an equal of the popularly elected Dáil.
-While notionally every Act of the Oireachtas must receive assent of both chambers, the Seanad can only delay rather than veto decisions of the Dáil.
-In practice, however, the Seanad has an in-built government majority due to the Taoiseach's nominees.
+While notionally every Act of the Oireachtas must receive assent of both chambers, in practice the Seanad can only delay rather than veto decisions of the Dáil.
+The fact that 11 senators are appointed by the Taoiseach usually ensures that the Government, which must have the support of the Dáil, enjoys at least a plurality in the Seanad.
 The constitution imposes the following specific limitations on the powers of the Seanad: